 - Local grants: Grants that are limited to a specific community or a district

-The advantage of Government grants is that it can fund the operative and administrative costs for your nonprofit (something that other grants are reticent about).
+The advantage of Government grants is that they can fund the operative and administrative costs for your nonprofit (something that other grants are reticent about).

 Also, you can apply for more than one Government grant (as long as you meet the eligibility criteria).
 For instance, you can apply for a local grant and a federal grant to finance a specific project for your mission.